tianxin10125/siteproxy/README_english.md

 - [Contact Information](#contact-information)

 ### Features
-- Replaces Express with Hono, increasing speed by four times.
+- Replaces Express with Hono, improving speed by four times.
-- Supports deployment on Cloudflare Worker.
+- Supports deployment on Cloudflare Workers.
-- Supports password-controlled access to the proxy; only those with the password can access it.
+- Supports password-controlled access to the proxy; only those with the password can access the proxy.
-- Requires no configuration on the client side; accessing the proxy URL grants access to the whole world.
+- No configuration is required on the client side; simply access the proxy URL to reach the entire world.
-- Supports GitHub and Telegram web logins.
+- Supports login for GitHub and Telegram web.
+- Uses RSA+AES encryption to protect user login passwords to reduce the risk of man-in-the-middle attacks.
-- Entering the URL of the deployed Siteproxy allows access to the entire world while hiding your IP.
+- By entering the deployed Siteproxy proxy URL, you can access the entire world and hide your IP.
-- No software installation is required on the client side, nor does the client browser need any configuration.
+- No software installation is required on the client side, and the client's browser does not need any configuration.

 ### Usage Tips
 1. You can use the deployed Siteproxy to perform a git clone, for example: